This detached house is situated in a peaceful location near to the Yorkshire Dales village of Ingleton and can sleep nine people in four bedrooms.

-Details Electric heating from storage heaters included in rent, additional heating from open fire (1 bag of fuel included in rent) Electric blankets provided Electric cooker, microwave, fridge/freezer, automatic washer, dishwasher, colour TV, DVD player Electricity charged from meter reading Bed linen included in rent Cot and highchair available Payphone Large garden, patio, garden furniture Ample private parking Two well behaved pets by arrangement Shop 5 miles, pub 2 miles, station 2 miles Note: Netherscar has a private water supply There is no mobile phone reception at the property
+Electric storage heaters with open fire (1 bag of fuel inc in rent) Electric blankets provided Electric cooker, microwave, fridge/freezer, automatic washer, dishwasher, TV, DVD player Electricity charged from meter reading Bed linen inc in rent Cot and highchair available Payphone Large garden, patio, garden furniture Ample private parking Two well-behaved pets by arrangement Shop 5 miles, pub 2 miles, station 2 miles Note: Netherscar has a private water supply Note: There is no mobile phone reception at the property

 Changeover Day Sat

 should only be used to get a rough idea of the cottage location.